 HOW TO TAKE YOUR MEDICINE

-Many medical cannabis patients are very happy with the effects of smoking cannabis in the old school fashion.
+Many medical cannabis patients are very happy with the effects of smoking cannabis in old school fashion.
 On the other hand, a lot of us worry about the effects of the carcinogens burning plant matter.
 Other patients may have respiratory conditions that make smoking unpleasant or even impossible.
 Luckily, there are a wide variety of options that don’t involve smoking.

 The first alternative is vaporizing your medical marijuana.
 “Vaping” has already become a leading choice for smokers looking to quit, and vaping devices are available with so much variety and flavor options.
 When it comes to medical cannabis, vaporizing produces effects similar to smoking marijuana, but without actually burning anything.